 Our tenants and shared owners should contact us as soon as they experience difficulties in being able to afford making rent payments.
 We can check your entitlement to Housing Benefit/Universal Credit, provide advice and assist you with form-filling.
 We can also arrange for you to meet with a Money Advisor who will help you organise the repayment of rent arrears and any other debts you may have.
 The Money Advisor will also provide Benefit entitlement advice.

-We have arrangements in place with South Lanarkshire Council’s Money Matters Service and Clydesdale Citizens Advice to offer qualified advice to tenants.
-Clydesdale Citizens Advice also provide outreach services in local communities.
+We have arrangements in place with South Lanarkshire Council’s Money Matters Advice Service – South Lanarkshire Council and Clydesdale Citizens Advice to offer qualified advice to tenants.
+Clydesdale Citizens Advice also provides outreach services in local communities.

 Rights and Responsibilities

 Most housing associations, housing co-operatives and council tenants have a Scottish Secure Tenancy.
 It is a legal contract between a Tenant and us that provides a right to the Tenant to live in the property.
 It imposes rights and responsibilities on each party e.g., that the tenant pays the rent, and that the landlord carries out repairs when required.
 A Scottish Secure Tenancy also provides security of tenure to the Tenant i.e. the landlord cannot end the tenancy without obtaining a court order – usually after proving to a court that the Tenant has breached the terms of the tenancy.

 - We will ensure that the houses we rent are wind & watertight and fit to live in.

 - We will keep the property in proper working order, i.e. the structure & exterior of the home, any installations in the house provided by us for services such as, water, gas & electricity, sanitation, hot water heating and central heating.

 - We will ensure repairs are carried out within set timescales.